How to Apply

 What About Standardized Tests?

-For students applying for admission in 2022, standardized test scores are not required.
+Standardized test scores are not required.
 Learn more about our test-optional policy.

 - If you plan to submit test scores, check if they are included on your transcript.
 If not, they can be sent by your high school guidance counselor, or you can self-report by sending an unofficial copy or documentation of your composite ACT or SAT scores with all corresponding subscores and test dates.